somratking420/currency/README.md

 ## Tasks

 There is a plain text file included in the repository with the current list of tasks to do.
-This is temporary.

 ## Contributors

-The best contribution to this project right now is in the form of feedback.
-Either comment the code base, on the commits, or open issues.
+The best contribution to this project right now is by code revewing the project and by sending any bugs you find or general feedback you have.
+For code reviews, either comment the code base, the commits, open issues or just message me directly.
 I will reply to all feedback as quickly as possible.
-If you are interested in contributing directly to the code base, please open a pull request and explain the changes.
-If you have more questions please contact me on Twitter at [@nunosans](http://twitter.com/nunosans).
+If don't have my contact details, I'm [@nunosans](http://twitter.com/nunosans) on Twitter, you can add and message me on Facebook: [fb.com/nunosans](http://fb.com/nunosans/) or email me at [nuno@nunocoelhosantos.com](mailto:nuno@nunocoelhosantos.com).